Shopping Cart

 Square your quilt backing fabric.
 Squaring the backing fabric (especially the TOP & BOTTOM EDGES) is necessary for the longarm quilting process.

 Backing fabric needs to be at least 8-12 inches WIDER and LONGER than the quilt top.
-This means having 4-6 inches all the way around the quilt top.You can ADD 4-6" strips of muslin (or any scrap fabric that you have) to extend the quilt back if your backing fabric isn't big enough
+This means having 4-6 inches on all sides of the quilt top.You can ADD 4-6" strips of muslin (or any scrap fabric that you have) to extend the quilt back if your backing fabric isn't big enough.

 FOR WIDE BACK FABRICS – please supply at least an additional 12 inches (6 inches all the way around the quilt top).
 Wide backs can be unevenly wound on the bolt.
 Backings need to be “squared” to be placed on the longarm quilting frame.
-The squaring process does trim down the backing piece, and we have found that if a wide back is uneven, it results in more fabric that needs to be trimmed.
+The squaring process does trim down the backing piece, and we have found that wide back fabrics often need quite a lot of fabric to be trimmed to square them.

 If the backing fabric is pieced, use a 1/2 inch seam and press open.